img 1985

 Sansui AU-20000

-No time is spared here during the all-important adjustment phase.
+No time is spared here on the all-important adjustment phase because this is how we assess the health of the amplifier.

 img 1963